-- Parents are also given the opportunity to meet our advisor and talk with her during our parental partnership meetings. - We post regular online safety newsletters on the school website.
+- grooming, exploitation and the sharing of images.
+Every child has signed our 'Acceptable Use' contract.
+Parents sign an 'Acceptable Use' contract too. - Parents are also given the opportunity to meet our advisor and talk with her during our parental partnership meetings. - We post regular online safety newsletters on the school website. - Workshops and sessions held for students where appropriate